-Emergency at Wellington Airport resolved after plane fills with smoke
+Wellington Airport emergency: Air NZ flight from Christchurch lands safely after fumes in cabin

-A full-scale emergency at Wellington Airport is over after a plane filled with smoke landed safely on the runway this morning.
+A full-scale emergency at Wellington Airport is over after an Air New Zealand passenger jet - reportedly with fumes in the cabin - landed safely this morning.

-A third alarm situation was called about 7.45am when there was a report that an incoming aircraft had filled with smoke.
+A third alarm situation was called about 7.45am after reports of smoke on the Christchurch-Wellington flight.

-Six fire crews were initially called to the airport as a result, before several other fire appliances from around the Wellington region were all sent to the scene because of the potential danger.
+Six fire crews were initially called to the airport as a result, before several other fire engines from around the Wellington region were all sent to the scene because of the potential danger.

+An Air New Zealand spokeswoman said flight NZ5330 from Christchurch to Wellington landed safely in Wellington around 8am after the pilots were alerted to fumes in the cabin.

+"Customers were disembarked as normal and emergency services were called as a precaution.
+The aircraft is now being checked following the incident."

 A central fire communications spokeswoman told the Herald there were reports that the cockpit of the aircraft - as well as the cabin area - had filled with smoke.